kyma-project/test-infra/development/tools/cmd/yamlmerge/README.md

 ## Usage

-For safety reasons, the dry-run mode is the default one.
+For security reasons, the dry-run mode is the default one.
 To run it, use:
 ```bash
 go run main.go -path /path/to/components/folder -target /path/to/target/file